Innovation

 Cart Abandonment

 You, too, may be guilty of the practice where you’ve added an air flight or hotel room to the cart and then left the website before completing the transaction.
 We all do it for various reasons, and one valid motive is to check the price.
-For example, when you’ve signed into the website, you might be checking to see if you got a discount on the product’s recommended retail price.
+For example, when you’ve signed into the website, you might check to see if you got a discount on the product’s recommended retail price.

 Reports Don’t Lie